Hyundai Inster vs GWM ORA

 Feature Showdown

-The Hyundai Inster stands out with Apple CarPlay that you will not find on the GWM ORA.
+The Hyundai Inster stands out with Apple CarPlay and V2L that you will not find on the GWM ORA.
 The GWM ORA counters with wireless Apple CarPlay/Android Auto.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain